-Even the term “blackballing” sounds dark and dangerous.
-The process of blackballing is an exclusionary one in which a current, former or future employee is inequitably denied the right to participate in the business arena.
-The term comes from ancient Greece, according to language instruction site Curso ER, and is derived from a classical voting process in which individuals in a group voted in or out members by placing light or dark shells into a voting receptacle.
-While the origins of the term are old, the practice isn’t extinguished.
-Blackballing can and does still happen.
+The process of blackballing is an exclusionary one in which a current, former or future employee is unjustly denied the right to participate in the business arena.
+While the origins of the term are old, the practice isn’t extinguished and is still present in today's workplace.
+Being blackballed by a coworker or boss does still happen.
 If you suspect that you are being blackballed, there are tell-tale signs that you are on the receiving end of this negative treatment.

 Often, one of the first signs of blackballing is exclusion from company meetings to which you may previously have been invited, suggests Bill Gorden for “The Workplace Doctors.”
 By simply not inviting employees with whom they are displeased to meetings, those in power can deny them the opportunity to actively participate in business decision making and perhaps even create situations in which these workers will fail.
 For example, if an employee is inadequately informed of an upcoming change in the business model, he will be unable to adapt to this change and his performance will suffer, giving the employer potentially looking for a reason to oust the employee ammunition to do so.

 Getting fired is tough, but it can happen.
 Not all firing is a result of blackballing, but if you were fired without cause it just might be.